jipram019/exchange-rate/README.md

 # Services Design

 ## **Rates Streaming Service**
-This exchange rate streaming service pulls the latest rates from OneFrame API every 10 seconds (configurable via `refresh-rate` param in application.conf)
+This exchange rate streaming service pulls the latest rates from OneFrame API every 90 seconds (configurable via `refresh-rate` param in application.conf).

+This number is based on the constraint that One Frame service only supports up to maximum 1000 requests per day for 1 API token.

+This means, (1000 requests/24 ~ 40 requests/hour ~ 1 request/90 seconds)

+Rate service is able to get fresh data at every 1.5 minutes interval, store it in cache and so external client can have fresh data within tolerable expiration, which is 5 minutes

 The basic working of this service is following a stream implementation built on top of ZIO Stream, of which, once the program starts, it will first, call OneFrame API with all enumeration of currency pairs as QueryParams.